felbinger/AdminGuide/docs/services/jitsi.md

 ## OpenID Connect
 Siehe [github.com/MarcelCoding/jitsi-openid#docker-compose](https://github.com/MarcelCoding/jitsi-openid#docker-compose)

-## Configuration
+## Konfiguration
-All configurations are stored in the `/srv/jitsi` directory:
+Alle Konfigurationen werden in dem `/srv/jitsi` Ordner gespeichert:
 <ul>
   <li>
-    You can't modify <code>/srv/jitsi/web/config.js</code>, because it will be regenerated on container start, but you can update the attributes in the .env file
+    Du kannst <code>/srv/jitsi/web/config.js</code>, because it will be regenerated on container start, but you can update the attributes in the .env file
   </li>
   <li>
     You can update the settings of your interface by modifying <code>/srv/jitsi/web/interface_config.js</code>